Best Butyrate Supplement

 Gut health problems aren't something to be ashamed about.
 They're astonishingly common, affecting up to 70 million people in the United States alone, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
 They also aren't something you should ignore since they can have tremendous impacts on your quality of life.

-Those living with acute or chronic gut conditions may find relief in butyrate, an important and naturally occurring compound in the human body that many people, especially Americans, don't produce in sufficient amounts.
+Those living with acute or chronic gut conditions may find relief using butyrate, an important and naturally occurring compound in the human body that many people, especially Americans, don't produce in sufficient amounts.
 For them, a butyrate supplement could be the solution.

 But which supplements are worth trying?
 Find your answer to that question (and others) in this guide to the best butyrate supplements on the market.